Barrel organ: Usage

 There were many larger versions located in churches, fairgrounds, music halls, and other large establishments such as sports arenas and theaters.
 The large barrel organs were often powered by very heavy weights and springs, like a more powerful version of a longcase clock.
 They could also be hydraulically powered, with a turbine or waterwheel arrangement giving the mechanical force to turn the barrel and pump the bellows.
 The last barrel organs were electrically powered, or converted to electrical power.
 Eventually, many large barrel organs had their barrel actions removed and were converted to play a different format of music, such as cardboard books or paper rolls.

 Combined barrel and manually played instruments

 Especially in churches, some large barrel organs were built as "barrel and finger" organs.
 Such instruments are furnished with a normal organ keyboard, in addition to the automatic mechanism, making it possible to play them by hand when a human organist is available.
 The barrels were often out of sight.

 At the beginning of the 20th century, large barrel organs intended for use as fairground organs or street organs were often converted, or newly built, to play music rolls or book music rather than barrels.
 This allows a much greater variety of melodies to be played.

 Barrel organ made by Anders Gulbrandsen Gomnæs, Hønefoss, Norway, in 1854.

 Barrel organ made by Anders Gulbrandsen Gomnæs, Hønefoss, Norway, in 1877.

 Organ grinder playing a new barrel organ.

+Free-reeded barrel organ made by Paul Ehrlich in Germany, 1892 or 1894.